 Because there are no dedicated medications available exclusively for PTSD, researchers are looking to our body’s therapeutic hotspot—the endocannabinoid system—to understand alternative treatments for PTSD.
 The upside of using a CBD-rich cannabis for PTSD is that we get to see the plant for its medicinal properties, beyond the psychoactive.
 When we separate that attribute, we can see why individuals with PTSD might self-medicate with marijuana before obtaining a medical diagnosis and recommendation for cannabis treatment.

-CBD also has proven effectiveness on some of the other ailments associated with PTSD:
+Users of CBD products have also touted it’s effectiveness in helping with some of the other ailments associated with PTSD, including:

 - Eye Pressure